oper8r Docs

 • Find public security claims before drafting a questionnaire response.

-• Compare public docs with internal implementation notes.
+• Compare published docs with implementation notes.

 • Generate customer-specific outreach using current public context.